 Activation of Connective Tissue: Acupuncture needles are thought to activate connective tissue, including fibroblasts.
 This activation may trigger biochemical and biomechanical responses affecting the surrounding tissues, such as muscle relaxation or reduction in tension.

 Thank you for taking the time to read this post.
-I enjoy creating these posts and preparing them for you, I hope you too enjoy them.
+I enjoy creating and preparing these posts for you; I hope you enjoy them too.
 If you are thinking of Acupuncture at Acute Acupuncture, please click the link below for a complimentary 15-minute consultation to discuss if acupuncture is right for you, or go ahead and book an Initial 60-minute acupuncture treatment.
 Thank you for taking the time to read this Blog Post.
 Don't forget to like, subscribe, and share this post.
 If you have any more questions or concerns, check out our Acute-Acupuncture Wellington Frequently Asked Questions (FAQs), as we find these help answer most people's questions.